stungeye/Tic-Tac-Toe-LLM-Tournament/README.md

 - Invalid matches are retried up to maxRetries times
 - Timeouts cancel the current match

+## Security

+- `config.json` contains real API keys and is gitignored.
+Use `config.example.json` as your template, then copy to `config.json` locally.
+- Never commit API keys.
+Prefer environment variables (e.g., `OPENAI_API_KEY`) or local-only `config.json`.
+- If a key is ever committed, rotate it in the OpenAI dashboard.

 ## Output Files

 The system generates several output files in the `logs/` directory: